It is a question that has divided law offices and torn apart friendships. Who is the best fictional lawyer of all-time?

 Sam Seaborn’s trademark — both his greatest strength and greatest flaw — is his unflinching idealism.
 His unwavering faith in and love for the American political process and the positive impact that government can have in its citizens’ lives define his character.
 Sam believes in doing the right thing simply because it is right, even when the consequences might be politically disastrous.

-Alicia Florrick vs. Jack McCoy
+Alicia Florrick vs. Arnie Becker

 Alicia Florrick was a junior associate at the firm Crozier, Abrams & Abbott, where she had the highest number of billable hours for any associate.
 Sometime during her job, she met and eventually married Peter Florrick, who was at the time the Cook County State’s Attorney.
 After her two children were born, she left work to be a stay-at-home mother and a good political wife.
 But Alicia returned to the courtroom to support her family after a sex-tape disgraced her husband.